dylanpieper/chatalot/README.md

 ### Parallel Processing

-Parallel processing uses [future](https://www.futureverse.org) to create multiple R processes (workers) to chat at the same time.
-This method improves speed of processing.
+Parallel processing uses [future](https://www.futureverse.org) to create multiple R processes (workers) to chat at the same time, which makes it faster than sequential processing:

+``` r
+chat <- chat_future(openai)
+```

 The default upper limit for number of `workers` is `parallel::detectCores()`.
 The default `chunk_size` is also `parallel::detectCores()` and defines the number of prompts to process at a time.
 Each chat in a chunk is distributed across the available R processes.
 After a chunk is finished, data is saved to the disk.

-``` r
-chat <- chat_future(openai)
-```

-For maximum processing speed, set `chunk_size` to the number of prompts.
-However, be aware that data will not be saved to the disk until all chats are processed, risking data loss and additional cost.
+For maximum processing speed, set `chunk_size` to the number of prompts:

 ``` r
 response <- chat$process(